-As I continue my summary of Lee Cockerell’s leadership strategies (as described in his book Creating Magic) we come to his thoughts on the importance of continues development for leaders.
+As I continue my summary of Lee Cockerell’s leadership strategies (as described in his book Creating Magic) we come to his thoughts on the importance of continuous development for leaders.
 Indeed, Lee believes that all great leaders need to be lifelong learners.

-In today’s ever-changing world, keeping up with the times is absolutely critical.
+In today’s ever-changing world, keeping up with the times is critical.
 This means being voracious in the pursuit of knowledge, paying attention to everything going on around you, and constantly expanding your frame of reference so you can improve your business with new and better ways of doing things.

 Be a knowledge sponge

-One example was when I saw wireless remote devices being used to speed up the checking of rental cars at the airport; I thought about how these could be used to eliminate one of the hassles that hotel guess often complain about: the front desk checking process.
+One example was when I saw wireless remote devices being used to speed up the checking of rental cars at the airport.
+I thought about how these could be used to eliminate one of the hassles that hotel guess often complain about: the front desk checking process.
 I thought “Why not check-in guests when they are on the bus from the airport so that the minute they arrive they can go straight to their rooms?”

 When things are going well, it is easy to get complacent and start to fall behind the learning curve.
 So make your mind a sponge in good times as well as bad times, day in and day out, not just when you need to learn something specific.